quentessential/Fourth-Way-Book-List/README.md

 P. D. Ouspensky
     The Psychology of Man’s Possible Evolution

 Maurice Nicoll
     Psychological Commentaries on the Teaching of Gurdjieff and Ouspensky (1996) Living Time and the Integration of the Life
     The Mark
     The New Man : An Interpretation of Some Parables and Miracles of Christ Informal Work Talks and Teachings

+Rodney Collin
+    Palms and Patios
+    The Theory of Eternal Life
+    Hellas
+    The Theory of Celestial Influence
+    The Christian Mystery
+    The Herald of Harmony
+    The Pyramid of Fire
+    The Whirling Ecstacy
+    A Programme of Study
+    The Theory of Conscious Harmony (published posthumously) Mirror of Light (published posthumously)

+Jeanne de Salzmann